ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/fpg/index.rst

 Where RR(x) is the RR at exposure level x and RR\ :sub:`0`\  is the increase in RR for each 1 mmol/L above the TMREL.
-GBD used DisMod-MR 2.1 to pool effect sizes from included studies and generate a dose-response curve for each of the outcomes associated with high SBP.
+GBD used DisMod-MR 2.1 to pool effect sizes from included studies and generate a dose-response curve for each of the outcomes associated with high FPG.
 The tool enabled GBD to incorporate random effects across studies and include data with different age ranges.
 RRs were used universally for all countries and the meta-regression only helped to pool the three